opentomb/OpenTomb/README.md

 NB: Please note that OpenTomb requires C++11 (-std=c++11) flag to compile properly!
 You may use CPU-specific optimization flags (-march=prescott, -march=i486, -march=core2),
-as well as general optimization flags (-O1 and -O2), but DON'T USE -O3 flag, as Bullet tends to crash with this optimization level.
+as well as general optimization flags (-O1 and -O2), but DON'T USE -O3 flag, as Bullet tends to crash with this optimization level (GCC 5.1+ may compile it without errors).

 8. Licensing
 ------------